 Water is wooden floors’ biggest enemy.
 But luckily, you don’t actually need water to keep them clean.

 Dry mopping is very effective at tackling dust and dirt.
-These types of mops are usually made of microfiber and have a swivel handle for easy maneuvering.
+These mops are usually made of microfiber and have a swivel handle for easy maneuvering.
 Tackle your floors straight on or zig-zag your way down the hall.

 A soft broom might become your new best friend.
 It’s quick to whip out and efficient at getting rid of dust bunnies.